CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 ## Up-to-date Octave (currently 8.2) [optional]

-**Older Octave V6.4 can run PTB as well, so this step is optional!**
+**Older Octave V6.2 can run PTB as well, so this step is optional!**

-Octave is really old in Debian, and it is not so easy to build.
+Octave is **really old** in Debian, and it is not so easy to build.
 Using flatpak cannot work with PTB due to the sandbox.
 However `conda`, or more specifically `microconda` can be used to build a custom environment will the latest octave and all dependencies easily.
 Conda used to be for Python but now is a general and flexible package manager for just about anything!
 See https://mamba.readthedocs.io/en/latest/installation.html for details, but quickly you can do this:

 ```
 curl micro.mamba.pm/install.sh | zsh